Interfaith Reference Calendar

 Jewish, Islamic and Bahá'í holidays begin at sundown the night before the observance date listed, with the following day observed as the first full day of the holiday.
 The holiday concludes at sundown of the last day listed.
 Orthodox and observant conservative Jews stop all work-related activities from sundown on Friday to sundown on Saturday to observe Shabbat (Sabbath).
 Other religious traditions include similar practices.
 For example, Seventh-Day Adventists observe the Sabbath from sunset Friday to sunset Saturday.

-Guru Gobind Singh Ji’s Birthday (Sikhism) – Guru Gobing Singh was the Tenth Guru of the Sikhs who initiated the Sikhs as the Khalsa (the pure ones) and is known as the Father of the Khalsa.
+Guru Gobind Singh Ji’s Birthday (Sikh) – Guru Gobing Singh was the Tenth Guru of the Sikhs who initiated the Sikhs as the Khalsa (the pure ones) and is known as the Father of the Khalsa.

-Epiphany (Christianity) – Known as Theophany in Eastern Christianity, it celebrates the manifestation of Jesus as Christ.
+Epiphany (Christian) – Known as Theophany in Eastern Christianity, it celebrates the manifestation of Jesus as Christ.
 The Western Church associates Epiphany with the journey of the Magi to the infant Jesus and the Eastern Church with the baptism of Jesus by John.
 In addition, Armenian Christians celebrate the birth of Jesus on Epiphany.

 World Religion Day (Bahá'í) – Observance to proclaim the oneness of religion and the belief that world religion will unify the peoples of the earth.